bbc/vc2_conformance/README.md

 codec](https://www.bbc.co.uk/rd/projects/vc-2) implementations.

-This software is being produced as part of an effort to update the (currently out-of-date) ST 2042-2 (VC-2 Conformance) document.
+This software is being produced as part of an effort to update the (currently out-of-date) RP 2042-3 (VC-2 Conformance) document.
 When complete, these tools and the associated document will allow codec implementers to verify the conformance of their implementations with the SMPTE ST 2042-1 (VC-2) standard.